-But the following year, Darwin published his landmark book, On the Origin of Species.
-It had an immediate impact.
-All 1,250 copies of the first printing were sold on the very first day, and evolution quickly became accepted in scientific circles as a valid explanation for how species develop.
+But the following year Darwin published his landmark book, On the Origin of Species.
+It had an immediate impact–all 1,250 copies of the first printing were sold on the very first day.
+Evolution quickly became accepted in scientific circles as a valid explanation for how species develop.

 Wallace benefitted from the connection to Darwin, who was of a considerably higher social and scientific status, and he was happy to let Darwin get more of the spotlight.
-Wallace even titled a book that he later wrote, Darwinism.
+Wallace even later wrote a book he titled _Darwinism. _

 But the two scientists were not in total agreement on evolution.
 Darwin, for instance, believed that natural selection was a process that allowed an individual within a species to adapt and survive, while Wallace thought it acted on whole groups or species of living things.
 And Wallace never liked the term “natural selection.”
 In fact, in his copy of On the Origin of Species, he crossed out the words wherever he saw them and replaced them with the phrase “survival of the fittest.”

 They remained friends, however, until Darwin’s death in 1882, after which Wallace became one of more famous scientists in Great Britain, even being awarded the Order of Merit, the highest honor that a British citizen can be given by the king or queen.